infochimps-labs/ironfan-homebase/README.md

 ## Getting started

-Before you start, you may wish to fork this repo, as you'll be personalizing it for your use.
+Before you start, fork this repo, as you'll be personalizing it for your use.

 Clone the repo and all of its submodules:

         git clone https://github.com/infochimps-labs/ironfan-homebase homebase
         cd homebase
+		git submodule foreach git checkout master
         git submodule update --init

 Now follow the detailed install notes in [`homebase/notes/INSTALL.md`](https://github.com/infochimps-labs/ironfan/wiki/install).

+In the Install page You'll notice the Git clone instructions again, we just want to make sure you're on the right track.